 The University also reserves the right to have vehicles in violations of regulations towed at the owner's expense for infractions such as failing to park in designated areas, non-registered vehicles, or failing to display a University decal.
-To ensure that you are in compliance, request a Traffic Rules and Regulations brochure from the Department of Public Safety.
+To ensure that you are in compliance visit the Public Safety website at www.jsums.edu/campuspolice and click the "Parking" menu selection.